awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 ### Fulfillment<a name="ec2-fleet-instance-weighting-walkthrough-fulfillment"></a>

-The allocation strategy determines which Spot Instance pools your Spot Instances come from\.
+The allocation strategy determines which Spot capacity pools your Spot Instances come from\.

 With the `lowest-price` strategy \(which is the default strategy\), the Spot Instances come from the pool with the lowest price per unit at the time of fulfillment\.
 To provide 20 units of capacity, the EC2 Fleet launches either 20 `r3.2xlarge` instances \(20 divided by 1\), 10 `r3.4xlarge` instances \(20 divided by 2\), or 5 `r3.8xlarge` instances \(20 divided by 4\)\.